 Sheet moss typically grows between 1 and 4 inches, but to get it taller, you need to focus on growing it.
 Leave it naturally as a ground covering in the shade, and it’ll remain as a carpet blanketing the soil rather than growing vertically.

 The taller hypnum variety is Hypnum imponens, which is the Feather moss.
 This type can reach a height of 8 inches.

-To maintain a smaller ground covering moss, use hypnum cupressiforme.
+To maintain a smaller ground covering moss, use Hypnum cupressiforme.
 It favors soil acidity of 5.0 to 6.5, but it can tolerate soil with a neutral pH of 7.0.
 Any higher, it will struggle.

-Making the most with bonsai moss
+Making the most of bonsai moss

 With so much variety of mosses available and the ease of transplanting, learning about how to grow moss in a terrarium will give you multiple types on demand.

 The display can be changed up anytime, keeping your bonsai looking terrific all year.